yiphei/yif-AI/boolean_neural_net/README.md

 $$ O = \neg (\neg x_1 \wedge \neg x_2) \wedge \neg (x_1 \wedge x_2)  $$

-which precisely captures the XOR relationship using just conjuction and negation.
+which precisely captures the XOR relationship using just conjunction and negation.

 ### Back prop
 The backprop algorithm essentially consists of a variant of the boolean satisfiability (BSAT) problem.
 In the canonical BSAT, you look for literal values for which a boolean expression consisting of those literals would evaluate to True.
 In our case, it's the inverse.
 The literals are fixed (they are the inputs), so we look for expressions (i.e. weights) over the input literals that evaluate to the expected value.
 Unfortunately, BSAT and its variants are more than NP-hard; they are NP-complete.
 Yet, there are heuristical solutions that can solve it performantly on average.
 Here, I implemented my own heuristical beam search.
 Nonetheless, I regret my implementation’s complexity, which precludes me from distilling it into beautiful mathematical expressions.